dreamfony/dv/README.md

 Our core feature module is **dv_core**

+Sharing configuration of development modules and different configuration for differnet environments

 Instead of using conf_split module, we store partial various configuration that is used only in devel environment in config/devel folder.
 This should be in your local.settings.php